Dialogue between the Holy See and the Society of Saint Pius X: Under Pope Francis

+In a declaration of 27 June 2013, the remaining three bishops of the society (after the expulsion of Richard Williamson in 2012) said that "the cause of the grave errors which are in the process of demolishing the Church does not reside in a bad interpretation of the conciliar texts – a 'hermeneutic of rupture' which would be opposed to a 'hermeneutic of reform in continuity' – but truly in the texts themselves", and declared that the Mass as celebrated by the Pope and the generality of the Catholic Church's bishops and priests is "penetrated with an ecumenical and Protestant spirit, democratic and humanist, which empties out the sacrifice of the Cross".
+The Catholic News Agency saw this declaration as a repudiation of Pope Benedict XVI's teaching that the Second Vatican Council should be interpreted in a "hermeneutic of continuity" with previous Church teaching and as indicating a definitive break with the Catholic Church.

 On 12 October 2013, Fellay declared, "We thank God, we have been preserved from any kind of agreement from last year", and said that the society had withdrawn the text that it presented to Rome on 15 April 2012, at the same time declaring that Pope Francis was "a genuine Modernist".

-He expressed a different view about Pope Francis on 11 May 2014, saying that he had read twice a biography of Archbishop Lefebvre and enjoyed it:"With the current pope, as he is a practical man, he looks at people.
+Fellay expressed a different view about Pope Francis on 11 May 2014, saying that he had read twice a biography of Archbishop Lefebvre and enjoyed it:

+With the current pope, as he is a practical man, he looks at people.
 What a person thinks, what he believes, is at the end a matter of indifference to him.
 What matters is that this person be sympathetic in his view, that he seems correct to him, one may say it like this./ And therefore he read twice Bp.
 Tissier de Mallerais' book on Abp.
-Lefebvre, and this book pleased him; he is against all that we represent, but, as a life, it pleased him."He also described how Pope Francis took a tolerant view of the FSSPX in Argentina, even saying that"I will not condemn them, and I will not stop anyone from visiting them."The Italian newspaper Corriere della Sera published on 22 December 2013 an interview with Archbishop Müller in which he was asked: "Now that the discussions have failed, what is the situation of the Lefebvrians?"
-Müller replied:"The canonical excommunication for the illicit ordinations has been lifted from the bishops, but the sacramental de facto excommunication for schism remains; they have departed from communion with the Church.
+Lefebvre, and this book pleased him; he is against all that we represent, but, as a life, it pleased him.

+He also described how Pope Francis took a tolerant view of the FSSPX in Argentina, Fellay claimed the Pope had told him:

+I will not condemn them, and I will not stop anyone from visiting them.

+The Italian newspaper Corriere della Sera published on 22 December 2013 an interview with Archbishop Müller in which he was asked: "Now that the discussions have failed, what is the situation of the Lefebvrians?"
+Müller replied:

+"The canonical excommunication for the illicit ordinations has been lifted from the bishops, but the sacramental de facto excommunication for schism remains; they have departed from communion with the Church.
 We do not follow that up by shutting the door, we never do, and we call on them to be reconciled.
 But on their part too, they must change their attitude and accept the Catholic Church's conditions and the Supreme Pontiff as the definitive criterion of membership."